 The rags-to-riches love story in this movie adds a tender touch to the whole drama and is surely a work of good filmmaking for which British filmmaker Danny Boyle certainly deserves the ‘Thumbs up.

 Let’s wait and watch if it manages to get some Oscars although personally, I feel that a few of the things in the movie were “kinda weird” and seemed a bit cliched and jagged out!

 Take for instance the depiction of a dingy call center with young Indians slogging it out in American accents with drunken callers calling to abuse these call center agents!
 Well!
 A few incidents here and there cannot label an entire industry.
 It is just like calling all Pakistanis “terrorists” or all Americans “racists”.
 Unfair; isn’t it?

 The call center services industry is full of such surprises where underdogs have gone on to bag plum clients and become success stories overnight.
-So anything is possible in the magical world of outsourcing.
+So, anything is possible in the magical world of outsourcing IT services.
+Dreams are big and so are the realizations!
 Dreams are big and so are the realizations!

-In a country which has a billion people India has poverty, squalor and illiteracy but at the same time India has another side to her which is young, enterprising, and full of highly skilled, educated, professionals with the fire in their bellies to achieve success.
+In a country that has a billion people, India has poverty, squalor, and illiteracy but at the same time, India has another side to her which is young, enterprising, and full of highly skilled, educated, professionals with the fire in their bellies to achieve success.
 They are determined to do what it takes to reach the top-of-the tops, just like Jamal (the main protagonist of Slumdog Millionaire) who faces all odds with courage and dexterity to emerge a winner in the end.